thinc-org/awesome-stack/src/pages/things/effect-website.md

 ---

-title: effect/website
+title: effect-website

 tag:

   - frontend
+  - animation
+  - graphics

-desc: A website showcasing various graphical effects and animations using HTML, CSS, and JavaScript
+desc: A website for showcasing visual effects and animations.

 by: onfirebyte